 Credentials tell you what someone has done in a structured environment with a defined path.
 Culture fit tells you whether they will bring out the best in your team, communicate well under pressure, and stay when things get hard.
 When leaders consistently prioritize impressive resumes over behavioral evidence of how someone actually operates, they end up with teams full of individually capable people who do not work well together.

-This is one of the core hiring mistakes leaders make that executive coaching surfaces repeatedly.
 Technical qualifications get people in the door.
 Character, communication, and coachability determine whether they stay and grow.
+This is one of the core hiring patterns that executive coaching surfaces and corrects consistently.

-6. Common Hiring Errors: You Are Not Involving the Right People in the Decision
+6. You Are Not Involving the Right People in the Decision

 Hiring decisions made exclusively at the top of the org chart miss the perspective of the people who will actually work with the new hire every day.
 Team members who interact with the role have intelligence about what it really requires, what gaps exist on the team, and how a candidate's working style will mesh with the existing dynamic.

 That does not mean hiring by committee.
-It means building a structured process where key stakeholders contribute specific perspectives at defined stages, while the final decision still sits with the leader who owns the outcome.
-That combination catches things a solo evaluation misses and increases buy-in for the hire across the team.
+It means building a structured process where key stakeholders contribute specific perspectives at defined stages while the final decision still sits with the leader who owns the outcome.
+That combination catches what solo evaluations miss and increases buy-in across the team.

 7. You Stop Competing After the Offer